Debian and Ubuntu sudo apt-get update # CentOS sudo yum update

 Create a Dockerfile with your favourite text editor, for example with nano:

 Then add the lines below to the file, save and exit.
 This tells Docker how to build an image defining a container with PHP and WordPress.

 Next, create the docker-compose.yml file that will tell Docker how to start the WordPress and MariaDB containers.

 Copy in the segments from the example underneath and set the parameters in the file.
 Replace the database <password> and <server public IP> with values appropriate to your cloud server.
 Make sure the password is the same for both environment variables so that WordPress will be able to access the database.

 wordpress: image: wordpress links: - mariadb:mysql environment: - WORDPRESS_DB_PASSWORD=<password> ports: - "<server public IP>:80:80" volumes: - ./code:/code - ./html:/var/www/html mariadb: image: mariadb environment: - MYSQL_ROOT_PASSWORD=<password> - MYSQL_DATABASE=wordpress volumes: - ./database:/var/lib/mysql

-Now create the new containers with command below.
-This starts both containers on the background and leaves them running.
-If you wish to see the output from the containers just leave out the -d to deploy the applications on the foreground.
+Now create the new containers with the command below.
+This starts both containers in the background and leaves them running.
+If you wish to see the output from the containers just leave out the -d to deploy the applications in the foreground.

 docker-compose up -d